vaporsjs/ethers.js/docs/v5/getting-started/README.md

 provider.getBlockNumber()
 // { Promise: 11312227 }

-// Get the balance of an account (by address or ENS name, if supported by network) balance = await provider.getBalance("vapors.vap")
+// Get the balance of an account (by address or VNS name, if supported by network) balance = await provider.getBalance("vapors.vap")
 // { BigNumber: "2337132817842795605" }

 // Often you need to format the output to something more user-friendly,
-// such as in ether (instead of wei) vapors.utils.formatEther(balance)
+// such as in vapor (instead of wei) vapors.utils.formatVapor(balance)
 // '2.337132817842795605'

 // If a user enters a string in an input field, you may need
-// to convert it from ether (as a string) to wei (as a BigNumber) vapors.utils.parseEther("1.0")
+// to convert it from vapor (as a string) to wei (as a BigNumber) vapors.utils.parseVapor("1.0")
 // { BigNumber: "1000000000000000000" }
 ```

 ### Writing to the Blockchain

 ```
-// Send 1 ether to an ens name. const tx = signer.sendTransaction({
+// Send 1 vapor to an vns name. const tx = signer.sendTransaction({
     to: "ricmoo.firefly.vap",
-    value: vapors.utils.parseEther("1.0")
+    value: vapors.utils.parseVapor("1.0")
 });
 ```